matperez/coderag/packages/core/README.md

 # @sylphx/coderag

-Core library for intelligent codebase search using hybrid TF-IDF + Vector search.
+Core library for semantic code search using vector embeddings with TF-IDF fallback.

 ## Installation